gazbert/bxbot/README.md

 You specify the Exchange Adapter you want BX-bot to use in the [`exchange.yaml`](./config/exchange.yaml) file.

-BX-bot only supports 1 Exchange Adapter per bot, but you could have multiple bots running on the same exchange.
+BX-bot supports 1 exchange per bot.
+This keeps things simple and helps minimise risk: problems on one exchange should not impact trading on another.

 ```yaml
 exchange: